robert-westenberger/knowledgebase/book-notes/calculus-with-analytic-geometry/the-derivative-of-a-function.md

 3) Calculate the y coordinates by plugging in the x coordinates of the points using the equation of the curve.

 ## 2.4 Velocity and Rates of Change

+This section introduces two important topics in calculus: velocity ( rate of change of the position of a moving object), and rates of change in general, including acceleration, which is the rate of change of... a rate of change ( the rate of change of velocity).